AluVM/rust-aluvm/README.md

 ## Design

-The robusness lies at the very core of AluVM.
+The robustness lies at the very core of AluVM.
 It is designed to avoid any undefined behaviour.
-Specificly,
+Specifically,
-* All registers may be in the undefined statel
+* All registers may be in the undefined state;
 * Impossible/incorrect operations put destination register into a special *undefined state*;
 * Code always extended to 2^16 bytes with zeros, which corresponds to